 In Thailand, Terre des Hommes Netherlands tackles online sexual exploitation and sexual exploitation in the tourism industry with foreign perpetrators from both Europe and Asia as a focus.
 The programme is implemented in Bangkok and Pattaya where we support a shelter for child victims and survivors of sexual exploitation.
 Our interventions focus on strengthening the capacity of policy-makers, law enforcement and officers in judiciary system in addressing online child sexual abuse and exploitation in travel and tourism, we raise awareness on online sexual abuse and exploitation in the communities and public space, and we provide reintegration of child victims of sexual abuse and exploitation.

 In Thailand, children and dependents of undocumented migrant workers from Myanmar, Lao PDR, Cambodia and other stateless children are the most at risk groups to be trafficked.
 The reason that they don't register varies from high costs for migrant parents to the complicated nature of the legalization process for stateless families.
 For those already registered, the children continue to face other social challenges including access to education, health care services and social integration.

-Our Thailand programme covers anti-trafficking work for internal and cross-border children on the move.
-The programme at the border in Mae Sot district of Tak Province covers one of the main entry points from Myanmar (Myawaddy, Kayin State) to the country.
-Within Thailand, we work in populated urban cities; Samut Sakhon, Pattaya, Chiang Mai, areas that are known for child trafficking.
+Our Thailand programme covered anti-trafficking work for internal and cross-border children on the move.
+The programme at the border in Mae Sot district of Tak Province covered one of the main entry points from Myanmar (Myawaddy, Kayin State) to the country.
+Within Thailand, we worked in populated urban cities; Samut Sakhon, Pattaya, Chiang Mai, areas that are known for child trafficking.